What Types of Religious Activities Are Allowed in Public Schools?

-The law of separation of church and state is continually evolving and it can be hard to predict how the courts will rule on issues involving religion in public schools.
-However, there are general guidelines that can help determine what types of religious activities are allowed in public schools.
-Unlike private and/or religious schools, public schools are bound by the Constitution regarding religion.
+The separation of church and state is always changing.
+It's difficult to know how the courts will decide on religious matters in schools, but there are some basic rules to guide religious activities in public schools.
+Unlike private schools or religious schools, public schools are bound by the Constitution about religion.

 The Supreme Court has ruled that a school district cannot require that students take a minute of silence at the beginning of the day if the purpose of the requirement is that the students use the time for prayer.

-Students can be released from school for ritual prayers or to for religious instruction classes.
+Students can be released from school for ritual prayers or religious instruction classes.

-The courts often make a distinction between individual prayer and group prayer; individual prayer is favored over group prayers likely, because there is a perception of a captive audience or that students are compelled to participate.
+The courts often make a distinction between individual prayer and group prayer.
+Individual prayer is favored over group prayers because with the latter there is a perception of a captive audience or that students are compelled to participate.

 Does it matter whether the prayer is initiated by the school or a student?
-The law does not make a distinction between school-initiated prayers and student-initiated prayers during graduation ceremonies; simply put, neither is permitted.
+The law does not make a distinction between school-initiated prayers and student-initiated prayers during graduation ceremonies.
+Neither is permitted.

 Use of School Facilities by Religious Organizations

-Under the Equal Access Act, a school district is required to give equal access to an outside organization that provides after-school religious instruction to secondary-school age children.
-The use of school facilities by religious organizations is in accordance with policies that also allow nonreligious groups to use the facilities.
+Another important religious activity that is permitted is the formation of religious groups on school campuses.
+Under the Equal Access Act, a school district is required to give equal access to an outside organization that provides after-school religious instruction to secondary school-age children.
+The use of school facilities by religious student groups is following policies that also allow nonreligious groups to use the facilities.

 Examples of Acceptable Practices